VibrantHawaii/wix-badging/README.md

 As (to this author's knowledge) Wix does not interact "well" with git/GitHub, the Wix content is represented in GitHub as follows:
 * Wix page content is described under *src/[page name].md*
 * JS for pages is described under *src/js/[page name].js*
+* JS for backend modules is described under *src/js/backend/[module name].jsw*

 ## Installation
 + Create pages in Wix reflecting each page described in this repository (under */src/[page name].md*)
 + Copy the JS for each page into Wix
+* Create the backend module files in Wix and copy the jsw code into Wix
 * Copy the images for the badges into the Media Gallery
 * Manually create the databases in Wix
   * Set the badge images to refer to the correct badge image as a new Media Gallery for each badge image, containing one badge image per media gallery